A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

-\begin{experiment} {\rm For our first experiment, we consider a matrix perturbation problem of the form $A_E= A+BFG$, where $F$ is a Gaussian random matrix and $B, G$ are the Cholesky factors of two non-diagonal noise covariance matrices.
+\begin{experiment} {\rm In our first experiment, we address the problem of matrix perturbation, specifically $A_E = A + BFG$, where $F$ is a Gaussian random matrix and $B$ and $G$ are the Cholesky factors of non-diagonal noise covariance matrices.
 The goal is to reconstruct a low-rank matrix $A$ from $A_E$ assuming that the noise covariance matrices or their estimates are known.
 The requirement that the noise covariance matrices or their estimates should be known is not always trivial.
 We evaluate and compare a rank-$k$ RSVD-CUR and CUR decomposition of $A_E$ in terms of reconstructing matrix $A$.
 The approximation quality of each decomposition is assessed by the relative matrix approximation error, i.e., $\norm{A-\widetilde {A}}\,/\,\norm{A}$, where $\widetilde {A}$ is the reconstructed low-rank matrix.
+As an adaptation of the first experiment in \cite[Ex.~6.1]{Sorensen} we generate a rank-100 sparse nonnegative matrix $A\in \R^{10000\times 1000}$ of the form